shhivaakoppula/SHIVA_AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship_Oct2024/README.md

   #  ANNOTATIONS
+  **Annotations are additional labels or notes added to data, such as images or text, to provide context or highlight specific details.
+In machine learning, annotations are essential for supervised learning,
+    where labeled data helps train models for tasks like object detection or sentiment analysis.
+They’re widely used in tasks like image tagging, document markup, and speech recognition to improve model accuracy.** <br />
 ## Libraries or Frame Works Used - opencv, labelimg <br />
 ## Version - 4.10.0.84 , version of labelImg - 1.8.6<br />
 ## Developed Logics -<br />